Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 Result code:
 ------------
-An integer containing the switch positions as bitfields:
+An integer containing the woke switch positions as bitfields:

 .. flat-table::
    :widths: 1 2